pricenometry/api-docs/source/includes/_apiv1.md

 access_token | true | Access token used to authenticate
 :CONTAINER | true| The available container
 :ID | true | Product ID
+fetch | false | Automatically crawl new data (default: true) social | false | Automatically fetch new social data (default: false)

 <aside class="notice">
-You must replace `:CONTAINER` with the available container and `:ID` with the product ID.
+You must replace `:CONTAINER` with the available container and `:ID` with the Product ID.
 </aside>